mtumilowicz/poligon/README.md

 * **BalanceChecker**
 is a solution to the following problem:
 *For the given string and brackets map decide if string is balanced.
-It's easier to show examples of balanced and unbalanced strings than showing exact definition, so:
+It's easier to show examples of balanced and unbalanced strings than giving exact and precise definition, so:
 (()(()()))() - is *balanced*
 ()))() - is *unbalanced*
 solution is construct using the stack structure.*